hleve/AI_Analysis_Tool/README.md

 Ideally, this will run as a discrete program through a command line.

 ## Methods
-Uses a .csv or .xls file as input
+- Uses a .csv or .xls file as input
-Creates variables num_loops, chunk_length
+- Creates variables num_loops, chunk_length
-Uses a prompt such as "Identify x number of themes from the following text" Creates num_loops number of .txt files to run individually as prompts
+- Uses a prompt such as "Identify x number of themes from the following text"
+- Creates num_loops number of .txt files to run individually as prompts

+### Steps

 - Input data by pointing to a .csv or .xls file
 - Calculate the word count